jayunit100/k8sprototypes/antrea-LIVE/11-04-2022/README.md

-# Antrea LIVE: Episode 1 (Antrea 1.3.0, FQDN, and K8sNetlook)
+# Antrea LIVE: Episode 2 (antrea CNI and ovs metrics + a new sessionAffinity kubeproxy bug)

 # Show Details